 What is dysphagia?

-Dysphagia is a term that means "difficulty swallowing."
-It is the inability of food or liquids to pass easily from the mouth, into the throat, and down into the esophagus to the stomach during the process of swallowing.
+Dysphagia means trouble swallowing.
+This condition happens when food or liquids can’t pass easily from your child’s mouth, into the throat, down the esophagus, and into the stomach when swallowing.

 What causes dysphagia?